-This table shows the rates and levies for Greater Wellington in 2007/08, together with the changes from 2006/07.
+This table shows the rates and levies for Greater Wellington Regional Council in 2007/08, together with the changes from 2006/07.
 Rates comprise the general rate and various targeted rates.
 Greater Wellington also charges a water supply levy directly to the four metropolitan city councils in the region.
 The city councils then rate accordingly for this levy.

-The general rate will decrease by 0.39%.
-Additional capital investment in flood protection and transport means that the overall rate increase is 6.52%.
+This year the general rate will decrease by 0.39%.
+Additional capital investment in flood protection and transport means that overall rates will increase by 6.52%.

-The water supply levy will increase by 3% from 2006/07 - half the increase signalled in our 2006-16 ten year plan, and the first increase in ten years.
+The water supply levy is increasing by 3% from 2006/07 - half the increase signalled in our 2006-16 Ten-Year Plan (LTCCP), and the first increase in ten years.